panchul/workspace/doc/Career.md

 ---

-Re-phrasing dating advices(from﻿Laura Schlessinger) and applying the same attitude to job searching, do fewer of these mistakes:
+Re-phrasing dating advices(from Laura Schlessinger) and applying the same attitude to job searching, do fewer of these mistakes:

 - Stupid Attachment - Looking for the context of a company to find and define yourself.
 - Stupid Courtship - Become a beggar, not a chooser, in the job search ritual because you are desperate.